Guide to historical archives

-- A massive digitization project around slavery has taken place in Colombian archives (Antoquia, Boyacá, Cauca, and Bogotá) .
+- A massive digitization project around slavery has taken place in the Colombian archives of Antoquia, Boyacá, Cauca, and Bogotá .

 - The Banco de la República includes maps, printed sources (both primary and secondary including the Revista Credencial Historica).

 The U.S. presence in the Gulf of Mexico increased during the time-period of my book: the U.S. government acquired Louisiana in 1803, Florida in 1819, and a group of U.S. settlers proclaimed the independence of the Republic of Texas in 1835 –with formal U.S. annexation in 1848.
 My book also covers the first significant U.S. naval expedition into Caribbean waters: the West India squadron that was sent as a response to a wave of piracy in the early 1820s.

 - There is no need to introduce the largest library in the world in this list of selected archives:) The Library of Congress.
 Of particular interest is this collection of about 100 books and manuscripts called Slaves and the courts.
-It includes the legal cases argued in the United States and Great Britain on the issue of slavery (1740-1860).
+It includes the legal cases argued in the United States and Great Britain on the issue of slavery.

 - The American State Papers contains the legislative and executive documents of Congress between 1789 to 1838.